-The Amazon Rainforest, also known as the Amazonia or the Amazon Jungle, is the largest rainforest on earth and is home to 427 mammals (e.g. jaguar, sloth, and river dolphin), 1,300 birds (e.g. macaw ), 378 reptiles (e.g. anaconda and Jesus lizard ), more than 400 amphibians (e.g. glass frog and poison dart frog).
+The Amazon Rainforest, also known as the Amazonia or the Amazon Jungle, is the largest rainforest on earth and is home to 427 mammals (e.g. the jaguar, sloth, and river dolphin), 1,300 birds (like the macaw), 378 reptiles (e.g. anaconda or the Jesus lizard), and more than 400 amphibians (e.g. glass frog and poison dart frog).
 It covers 40% of the South American continent and can be found within the following countries: Peru, Ecuador, Columbia, Venezuela, Brazil, Bolivia, Guyana, Suriname as well as in French Guiana, a department of France.
 The Amazon consists of several ecosystems and vegetation types and is very species-rich.
 One in ten known species in the world lives in the Amazon Rainforest as do one in five known bird species.
 It is home to about 2,000 birds and mammals and here we will discover a few well known species currently living in the Amazon Rainforest.
 That's not to say, however, that the rest of South America doesn't have some unique and intriguing species of its own.

 The Capybara is similar in appearance to cavies and guinea pigs.
 Barrel-shaped and covered in dark red and brown fur, adult capybaras stand around 2 feet tall at the shoulders on all fours, are in excess of 4 feet long, and may weigh close to 150 pounds, making them massive for rodents.
 Semi-aquatic rodents by nature, they make themselves quite at home amidst the Amazonian wetlands.